kaveh256/clrs/README.md

-# Implementation of algorithms in CLRS
+# Implementation of data structures and algorithms from CLRS

-These are implementations of algorithms in the book
+These are implementations of algorithms from the book

-> [Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein, "Introduction to Algorithms" ](https://mitpress.mit.edu/books/introduction-algorithms)
+[Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein, "Introduction to Algorithms" ](https://mitpress.mit.edu/books/introduction-algorithms)